borishangh/themedley-ostraca/src/issues/10/sdas_misc10.md

 authour: Shayantani Das
 image: '\images\issue10img\shayantani_misc10.webp'
 tags: ["issue10", "misc"]
 bio: "Shayantani Das, is an assistant English Literature Professor at Hindu College, Delhi University.
 She is a critic, and a writer.
-She focuses her analysis on prison writings like that of Minakshi Sen's <i>Jel Bhitor Jel</i>, studying the circumstances of women in prison, and the discriminations faced by them."
+She focuses her analysis on prison writings like that of Minakshi Sen's <i>Jeler Bhitor Jel</i>, studying the circumstances of women in prison, and the discriminations faced by them."
 ---

 *Critic, writer, and academic, Shayantani Das teaches English Literature at Hindu College, Delhi University.
 Her writing and analysis often return to the silences of prison walls, to the fractured voices that emerge from incarceration.
 Like her analysis of Minakshi Sen’s Jeler Bhitor Jel, and other prison writings, she traces not only the lives of women who endure confinement but also the discrimination and double punishments they are made to carry.*